 “The B final was just a race too far – by then I was disappointed at not having made the final,” Sue says.
-She finished third in that race, putting her ninth overall although her result was later upgraded to eighth after the Bulgarian sculler who finished immediately ahead of her was disqualified.
+She finished third in that race, putting her ninth overall although her result was later upgraded to eighth after the Bulgarian sculler who finished immediately ahead of herm was disqualified.

 Coxless four (8th out of 11)

 The four’s racing stated with a heat of five from which one would qualify directly for the final.
 The GB crew finished third, after moving up to second at about the half way point before dropping back again and crossing the line over six seconds down on the Australian winners.
 Fiona Freckleton’s memory is that although they thought they’d had a lucky draw for their first round, with the expected medallists all in the other heat, “It turned out that we were very unlucky with the lane draw.
-There was a strong head wind in our lane (1) and very little on the far side of the course,” she says, “We were going along fine, and then we seemed to stand still while the crews on the far side of the course shot off.
+There was a strong head wind in our lane (1) and very little on the far (lane 6) side of the course,” she says, “We were going along fine, and then we seemed to stand still while the crews on the other side shot off.
 The consequence of this was that we ended up in a repechage with the eventual gold and silver medallists.
 It was very disappointing.”
 The Australian crew which won the heat in lane 5 finished sixth in the final.

 They needed to come in the top two in the rep to qualify for the final.
 They were third to 1,000m but five seconds off second place and although they then produced the second fastest third and fourth 500m times it was too much to make up.
 Rowing reported, “Britain missed out on their place in the final after finishing third behind the [eventual] gold medallists and the US [silver medallists]… and looked just off the pace.”